byorgey/blog/posts/how-to-print-things.markdown

 <p><strong>Pros</strong></p>
 <ul>
 <li>Like Möbius double-sided, there is a very simple algorithm for reading two-way double-sided documents, requiring (almost) no memory—see below.</li>
 <li>A major benefit as compared to Möbius printing is that it is possible to skip multiple pages just by shifting multiple sheets to the top or bottom all together as a group.
-This makes it easy to quickly move to an arbitrary point in the document (in essentially $latex O(\log n)$ time).</li>
+This makes it easy to quickly move to an arbitrary point in the document (in essentially $O(\log n)$ time).</li>
 <li><p>Two consecutive pages are <em>almost</em> always on different sheets—except for the two middle pages.
 If desired, this can even be remedied by inserting two extra blank pages, like this:</p>
 <div style="text-align:center;">
 <p><img src="http://byorgey.files.wordpress.com/2016/05/5f5dcf692c0abf5d.png" /></p>